eth0ws/CiderDeck/README.md

 Using CiderDeck you can do the following

 - Show currently playing song's album art.
+- Place multiple Album Art buttons in a grid to form a single large artwork with automatic bezel correction.
 - Show currently playing song's name.
 - Skip/Rewind
 - Play/Pause